Tencent-RoboticsX/jbdl/README.md

 # License

-Use MIT license (see LICENSE.md) except for codes from qpOASES(https://github.com/coin-or/qpOASES), cuOSQP(https://github.com/osqp/cuosqp).
+Use MIT license (see LICENSE.md) except for third-party softwares.
 They are all open-source softwares and have their own licese types.

 # Disclaimer